LefanHu/MasterQuoter/README.md

 - ~~Add error handling "bot.event"~~
 - ~~Save attachments with message.created_at + attachment.filename instead of just attachment.filename since most of the time it's simply just "unknown.png" for screenshots~~
 - ~~Send traceback to developers whenever an error occurs (currently non-working)~~
-- ~~Add a buffer variable for quotes to avoid opening and closing the quotes file for every single quote.~~
 - ~~Ensure when quoting someone, message does not exceed discord limit~~
 - ~~save message.clean_content instead of message.content~~
 - ~~Save a quote snippet through reactions~~